Aloha Surf Hotel

 Aloha Surf Hotel is a 2020 American independent film written and directed by Stefan Schaefer, and produced by Cicala Filmworks and Jonathan Stern's Abominable Pictures.
 The film premiered at the 2020 Hawaii International Film Festival, and was released to theatres in Hawaii on December 4, 2020.

 Plot

-The film centers on an ex surf pro who is forced to take a job at a beachfront hotel teaching obnoxious tourists how to surf.
-Soon he's the tennis pro, the yoga instructor, the handyman—he might even be key to saving this family-run, Hawaiian-owned hotel.
+The film centers on a former pro who is forced to take a surfing instructor job at a beachfront hotel.
+He takes on a variety of jobs at the business while attempting to save the family-run, Hawaiian-owned hotel from a takeover attempt.